-Lowville Free Library serves the Town of Lowville and surrounding areas by providing materials and services to help patrons meet their personal, educational and professional needs.
+Lowville Free Library serves the Village and Town of Lowville, and surrounding areas, by providing materials and services to help patrons meet their personal, educational and professional needs.
 Special emphasis is placed on providing popular materials requested by our patrons and educational materials needed by our students.

 Lowville Free Library opened in 1903 in a small room on the first floor of the Town Hall Theater Building.
 There were less than 100 books.